Menu

 There are former prosecutors who have worked hard to become good defense lawyers.
 They care very much about their clients and they are diligent in achieving the very best possible outcome in each case they handle.
 But the very good defense lawyers who once worked as prosecutors will tell you that they didn’t become good defense lawyers ‘because’ of what they learned in the prosecutor’s office.
 No, they became good defense lawyers in spite of what they learned in the prosecutor’s office.

 If you need a home run, look for a skilled hitter.
-If you need a touchdown, look for a skilled quarterback.
-And if you need someone to defend you against serious criminal charges, look for a skilled, experienced Defense Lawyer.
+If you need a touchdown pass, look for a skilled quarterback.
+And if you need someone to defend you against serious criminal charges, look for a skilled, experienced Criminal Defense Lawyer.

 I represent clients facing Misdemeanor and Felony Criminal and DUI charges in the Greater Kansas City Metro Area and the municipalities of Johnson County, Kansas, including De Soto, Gardner, Leawood, Lenexa, Merriam, Mission, Olathe, Overland Park, and Shawnee.
 Call today for an initial consultation: (913) 322-3265.